emedia-project/paris.app/README.md

 * `generate/1` : this function is called when you invoke the generator.
 It receive a list of parameters.

 > In the `plugins` directory, you will find some examples.
 The plugin `paris_generator_plugin.erl` is a plugin that's help you to generate plugins.
-Copy the plugin file in `~/.paris/plugins` then run
+Copy the plugin file and the two templates (`plugin_command.dtl` and `plugin_generator.dtl`) in `~/.paris/plugins` then run
 >
 >     ./paris generate plugin --help

+As you can see in the plugin generator example, you can use [ErlyDTL](https://github.com/erlydtl/erlydtl) templates with your plugins.

 ## Licences